John Gwynneth: Last stand

-Gwynneth appears to have died around the end of Queen Mary's reign: the death is placed before 1 December 1558 in Episcopal Registers.
+Gwynneth appears to have died around the end of Mary I's reign: the death is placed before 1 December 1558 in Episcopal Registers.
 He is described as deceased ("defunctus") in Hilary term 1558/59, when his administrators and next of kin ("proximi consanguinei"), his nephew Edward Awpart (jr) and his niece Elizabeth Awpart, wife of George Keynsham of Tempsford, Bedfordshire, pressed a claim for debt of £40 against Sir Thomas Rotherham of Someries, Luton.
 At Stuchbury his successor Laurence Washington entered the living (vacant by his death) in May 1559.

-Two factors have been taken to suggest that he survived into the reign of Elizabeth.
-One is the story of his imprisonment: the other is the late record of a suit brought in his name before the Star Chamber for the recovery of the possessions of "the late Dr Glyn" at Clynnog Fawr in Llanwnda and Llanfaglan.
+Two factors have been taken to suggest that he survived into the reign of Elizabeth I. One is the story of his imprisonment: the other is the late record of a suit brought in his name before the Star Chamber for the recovery of the possessions of "the late Dr Glyn" at Clynnog Fawr in Llanwnda and Llanfaglan.
 If this refers to Dr William Glyn of Glynllifon, Gwynneth's predecessor at Clynnog Fawr (who died in 1537), the grounds of the suit need not post-date the death (in 1558) of the more famous Dr William Glyn, Bishop of Bangor.